-Sound familiar?
-If it does, then you probably also know that, despite your best efforts (and caffeine intake), you're not always at your peak when you're trudging through the daily stream of work.
-All 9-to-5ers go through productivity slumps during the workday, and yet they still try to power through and keep working, even if it means substandard output.
-But why do they do it?
+If you work standard office hours, you probably also know that, despite your best efforts (and caffeine intake), you're not always at your peak when you're trudging through the daily stream of work.
+Everyone goes through productivity slumps during the workday, and yet they still try to power through and keep working, even if it means substandard output.

-Kelly Allder, vice president of HR programs at human capital management technology company Ceridian, noted that while today's employees often work well beyond the standard 9-to-5, logging more hours doesn't necessarily add up to productivity.
+But Kelly Allder, vice president of people programs at Ceridian, noted that logging more hours doesn't necessarily add up to productivity.

 Finding your productivity peaks

 There's a scientific reason that working too much kills productivity: According to an infographic by project management software Podio, your brain can only focus for 90 to 120 minutes, at which point it needs a short break before you can launch into your next 90- to 120-minute period of focus.
 This cycle is known as your ultradian rhythm, and, therefore, it's important for you to learn your own rhythm to maximize productivity.

 You can find your most productive work times and patterns just by paying closer attention to your daily habits, as well as your energy and focus levels.
 For example, you likely know whether you're an early bird or a night owl based on when you're feeling most alert and attentive.

 Next, determine what holds you back from getting all your work done.
 Productive people will often say that their secret is excellent time management, but not everyone is naturally good at it.
 In fact, the TAB survey found that 35 percent of respondents cited poor time management as their top productivity killer.